-The U.S. military action in Iraq and Afghanistan, the terrorist attacks that took place in the United States on September 11, 2001, the potential for additional future terrorist acts and other recent events, including terrorist related activities and civil unrest in Egypt, Yemen, Libya, Bahrain and Syria, the on-going Iranian nuclear confrontation, as well as the European debt crisis, have caused uncertainty in the world's financial markets and have significantly increased global political, economic and social instability, including in Saudi Arabia, a country in which we have a substantial investment.
+The U.S. military action in Afghanistan, the terrorist attacks that took place in the United States on September 11, 2001, the potential for additional future terrorist acts and other recent events, including terrorist related activities and civil unrest in the Middle East, the on-going Iranian nuclear confrontation, as well as the European debt crisis, have caused uncertainty in the world's financial markets and have significantly increased global political, economic and social instability, including in Saudi Arabia, a country in which we have a substantial investment.
+One significant political risk in Saudi Arabia concerns the issue of succession of the Al-Saud royal family.
+To date, transition to the next generation of the Al-Saud royal family has occurred in an orderly manner.
+However, there is a risk this will not continue.
 It is possible that further acts of terrorism may be directed against the United States domestically or abroad, and such acts of terrorism could be directed against our investment in those locations.
 Such economic and political uncertainties may materially and adversely affect our business, financial condition or results of operations in ways that cannot be predicted at this time.
 Although it is impossible to predict the occurrences or consequences of any such events, they could result in a decrease in demand for our products, make it difficult or impossible to deliver products to our customers or to receive components from our suppliers, create delays and inefficiencies in our supply chain and result in the need to impose employee travel restrictions.
 We are predominantly uninsured for losses and interruptions caused by terrorist acts, conflicts and wars.
 Our future revenue, gross margin, expenses and financial condition also could suffer due to a variety of international factors, including:

-- Ongoing instability or changes in a country's or region's economic or political conditions, including inflation, recession, interest rate fluctuations and actual or anticipated military or political conflicts; - Longer accounts receivable cycles and financial instability among customers; - · Trade regulations and procedures and actions affecting production, pricing and marketing of products; - Local labor conditions and regulations; - Geographically dispersed workforce; - Changes in the regulatory or legal environment; - Differing technology standards or customer requirements; - Import, export or other business licensing requirements or requirements relating to making foreign direct investments, which could affect our ability to obtain favorable terms for labor and raw materials or lead to penalties or restrictions; - · Difficulties associated with repatriating cash generated or held abroad in a tax-efficient manner and changes in tax laws; and
+- Ongoing instability or changes in a country's or region's economic or political conditions, including inflation, recession, interest rate fluctuations and actual or anticipated military or political conflicts; - Longer accounts receivable cycles and financial instability among customers; - Trade regulations and procedures and actions affecting production, pricing and marketing of products; - · Local labor conditions and regulations; - Geographically dispersed workforce; - Changes in the regulatory or legal environment; - Differing technology standards or customer requirements; - Import, export or other business licensing requirements or requirements relating to making foreign direct investments, which could affect our ability to obtain favorable terms for labor and raw materials or lead to penalties or restrictions;

-Fluctuations in freight costs and disruptions in the transportation and shipping infrastructure at important geographic points of exit and entry for our products and shipments.
+- · Difficulties associated with repatriating cash generated or held abroad in a tax-efficient manner and changes in tax laws; and - Fluctuations in freight costs and disruptions in the transportation and shipping infrastructure at important geographic points of exit and entry for our products and shipments.